manuelkoso/red-black-tree/README.md

 (that represent the parent node) that is a raw pointer.
 I used unique pointers to avoid memory leaks.

-The implementation of the `insert` and `erase` public functions follows the pseudocode in [ 1 ].
-I had to do some small changes from the original pseudocode because of the unique pointers that don't permit copy assignment.

-At the end of the `insert` and `erase` functions I put three assertions that check if the tree still satisfies the 2, 4 and 5 red black properties.
-When benchmarking, the assertions are disabled with `NDEBUG` flag.
+At the end of the `insert` and `erase` functions I put an assertion that check if the tree still satisfies the red black properties.
+When benchmarking the assertion is disabled with `NDEBUG` flag.

 ## Building and running